Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Numerical Results

-Each DNN used for testing DUSL consists of three layers with layer dimensions [256, 128, $M$].
-The model is trained using the Adam optimizer with a learning rate $\lambda= 10^{-3}$, and employs ReLU activations.
-We also investigate a variant of our DUSL algorithm, where each node deploys a single \ac{DNN} that generates $L\,M$ output neurons to simultaneously determine its transmission choices for all messages.
-For baselines, the most relevant one is the distributed \ac{MAB} approach leveraging Thompson sampling proposed in \cite{learningToSpeak}, where each active node chooses which opportunities to use for message transmission in a distributed manner.
-In this approach, the action space consists of all possible \(2^M\) subsets of communication opportunities, and each node learns a policy over this combinatorial space through bandit feedback, resulting in a higher learning complexity as discussed in Sec.~\ref{subsec:complexity}.
-Another baseline to compare against our method is a random strategy, where each node selects a random subset of opportunities for transmission of each message $l \in \mathcal{L}$ at each time step, with each opportunity being independently chosen with probability \( \frac{1}{|\mathcal{A}|} \).
+For baselines, we compare our approach against a comprehensive set of five baselines: (i) the distributed \ac{MAB} approach leveraging Thompson sampling proposed in \cite{learningToSpeak}, where each active node chooses which opportunities to use for message transmission in a distributed manner.
+In this approach, the action space consists of all possible \(2^M\) subsets of communication opportunities, and each node learns a policy over this combinatorial space through bandit feedback, resulting in a higher learning complexity as discussed in Sec.~\ref{subsec:complexity}; (ii) a \ac{GA} \cite{gaRef}; (iii) a tabular Q-Learning approach \cite{qlearnRef}; (iv) an \ac{IDQN} method \cite{idqnRef}; and (v) a random strategy, where each node selects a random subset of opportunities for transmission of each message $l \in \mathcal{L}$ at each time step, with each opportunity being independently chosen with probability \( \frac{1}{|\mathcal{A}|} \).
 While this na\"ive approach does not leverage any learning or coordination, it serves as a useful lower-bound reference.
 Across multiple runs, fixed random seeds are used to ensure reproducibility.